breeeak/AF_location/README.md

-# A ResNet-based model for AF location detection in ECG signals  for the 4th China Physiological Signal Challenge 2021
+# A ResNet-based model for AF location detection in ECG signals

 This repository is created for the [4th China Physiological Signal Challenge 2021](http://www.icbeb.org/CPSC2021).